informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

 #### Tag: 2015 Display Settings Hierarchy

 - The `"comment"` setting applies *only* to the model element which is annotated.
+  - Currently the contextualized `comment` is only supported for tables.
+- The `"table_comment_display"` and `"column_comment_display"` setting applies *only* to the model element which is annotated.
+  - Currently the contextualized `table_comment_display` is only supported for tables in detailed context when they are part of a foreign key relationship in `visible-columns` or `visible-foreign-keys`.
+  - `column_comment_display` is accepted as a parameter, but currently doesn't do anything.
 - The `"name"` and `"markdown_name"` setting applies *only* to the model element which is annotated.
 They bypass the `name_style` controls which only apply to actual model names.
   - The `"markdown_name"` setting takes precedence if both are specified.
 - The `"name_style"` setting applies to the annotated model element and is also the default for any nested element.